openshift/openshift-origin-design/designs/administrator/future-openshift/cluster-setup/index.md

 ## First time use
 ![](img/setup-hint.png)
 When the user first signs into OpenShift after installation they are presented with a hint block that directs them to complete the cluster setup steps.
 Clicking on the action button in the hint should open the notification drawer.
+Once the notification drawer has been opened, either with the action button or from the masthead, the hint pattern is removed.

 ## Behavior